What Can You Do With Customer Data?

 - Can I trust the data?
 Trusting data is often both a technical and cultural challenge.
 Trust in data can come in many forms, having capabilities in place for quality and lineage, as well as controlling access and permissions for how data is maintained, updated and published.
 Putting in place a data-driven culture, as well as governance to keep your data trusted, will result in insights that can drive decisions.

 - Can I comply with data regulations?
 Being compliant is a key aspect that needs to be considered.
 There are many regulations and internal policies that control use of personally identifiable information (PII) and other data.
 Being aware of what data is used, where, and how ensures you safely enable new insights that strengthen decision making.

 - Can I use the data?
 In order for data to be used it must be clean, consistent, complete, enriched and connected.
 Customer 360 solutions help to create a centralized hub for actionable data.

 - Is the data useful?
 With the huge volumes of data now being generated, how do you know which data you should use?
 AI can help by bringing together data that is scattered, fragmented and incomplete and by automating processes that have grown unmanageable with the advent of big data (unstructured data).

 What’s top of mind for your organization as you prepare to be more data-driven?
-In our webinar taking place at 1 pm ET on September 12, Sheryl Kingstone, VP of Research at 451 Research, will be joining David Corrigan, VP Products Customer Insight at Informatica to share more research results, along with a framework for becoming data-driven.
+In our webinar , Sheryl Kingstone, VP of Research at 451 Research, joins David Corrigan, VP Products Customer Insight at Informatica to share more research results, along with a framework for becoming data-driven.
 Sheryl will discuss how Data Drivers leapfrog Data Drifters in today’s experience economy.
 Register today and join Sheryl and David to hear the importance of Being Data-Driven in the Experience Economy.